arduino/docs-content/content/tutorials/generic/micropython-firmware/micropython-firmware.md

 ### Conclusion
 You have by now flashed your Arduino board with the firmware required to program it with the MicroPython language, which opens the door to many exciting projects!
-Have fun exploring the new possiblities of your Arduino board!
+Have fun exploring the new possibilities of your Arduino board!